Rajpratik71/zfs_wiki/Buildbot-Options.md

 * `build`: This commit should be built by all BUILD builders
 * `arch`: This commit should be built by BUILD builders tagged as 'Architectures'
 * `distro`: This commit should be built by BUILD builders tagged as 'Distributions'
-* `test`: This commit should be built and tested by the TEST builders
+* `test`: This commit should be built and tested by the TEST builders (excluding the Coverage TEST builders)
 * `perf`: This commit should be built and tested by the PERF builders
+* `coverage` : This commit should be built and tested by the Coverage TEST builders

 A couple of examples on how to use `Requires-builders:` in commit messages can be found below.